ansible/ansible/docsite/rst/porting_guide_2.0.rst

             return ret

-Note that in the above example we did not use the `warning()` method as we had no direct use for it in the final version.
+..
+Note:: In the above example we did not use the ``warning()`` method as we had no direct use for it in the final version.
 However we left this code in so people can use this part during development/porting/use.